open-telemetry/oteps/text/trace/0170-sampling-probability.md

 The OTEP 168 proposal for propagating parent sampling probability uses 6 bits of information, with 63 ordinary values and a special zero value.
-When `tracestate` is empty, the `ot` subkey cannnot be found, or the `p` value cannot be determined, the parent sampling probability is considered unknown.
+When `tracestate` is empty, the `ot` subkey cannot be found, or the `p` value cannot be determined, the parent sampling probability is considered unknown.